xingyzt/notes/astrophysics.md

 * Allowed transitions triggered by collisions or occur spontaneously ~10⁻⁸ s
 * Some forbidden transitions occur in very low gas densities
   * e.x. diffuse interstellar medium; outer stellar atmospheres

+## 6. Telescopes

+### Basic optics

+* Index of refraction: n ≡ c/ν, wavelength dependent
+* Snell's law: n₁ sin θ₁ = n₂ sin θ₂
+* Lensmaker's formula: P = 1/f = (n - 1)[ (1/R₁) + (1/R₂) ],
+  P is optical power, f is focal length, R are radii of curvature
+* Focal length is wavelength-independent for mirrors
+* A lens projects angular separation onto a plate (focal plane)
+* Linear separation of point sources on focal plane increases with focal length: dθ/dy = 1/f

+### Resolution

+* Single-slit diffraction of wavefronts through aperture limits resolving power
+* Airy disk: bright spot around central maximum
+* Destructive interference creates minimums: sin θ = mλ/D, m = 1, 2, 3, ...
+* Images are “unresolved” when one's central maximum overlaps with another's 1st minimum
+* Rayleigh criterion defines arbitrary min resolvable distance of a circular aperture: θ = 1.22λ/D, D is aperture diameter
+  * Possible to differentiate sources within Rayleigh criterion through careful analysis of diffraction patterns
+* Actual ground-based optical resolution worse than ideal due to refraction from atmospheric turbulence, unless corected by adaptive optics
+* Only lenses suffer from chromatic aberration;
+  somewhat reduceable with correcting lenses
+* Spherical lenses and mirrors suffer from spherical aberration;
+  mitigated by paraboloids, which are harder to produce
+* Paraboloid lenses and mirrors suffer from coma: elongation of off-axis images
+* Astigmatism: different parts of a lens or mirror converge an image at different locations; correction may result in curvature of field issues

+### Brightness

+* Illumination: J ∝ 1/F², the amount of light energy per second focused onto a unit area of the resolved image
+* Focal ratio: F ≡ f/D
+  * Larger aperture increases resolution and illumination
+  * Longer focal length increases image size but decreases illumination
+  * For fixed focal ratio, larger telescope diameter increases resolution but not illumination

+### Optical telescopes

+* Refracting:
+  * Objective lens focus as much light as possible onto the focal plane
+  * Sensor is placed on focal plane or eyepiece is placed at its focal length away
+  * Angular magnification: m = f_objective / f_eye
+  * Issues:
+    * Lens can only be supported near the edge, so gravity deforms heavy ones
+         * Entire volume must be fabricated precisely
+         * Slow thermal response and thermal expansion
+         * Chromatic aberrations
+* Reflecting:
+  * Replaces refractor’s objective lens with a mirror
+  * Minimizes weight, support, and distortion issues, esp. with active support system
+  * Main issue: Prime focus of the mirror is in the path of the incoming light
+         * Newtonian: flat diagonal secondary mirror;
+           suffers from faraway eyepiece that introduces torque
+         * Cassegrain: parabolic (or hyperbolic for Ritchey-Chrétien) primary mirror;
+           secondary mirror (usually convex to increase focal length) reflects back through a hole in the primary’s center
+         * Coudé: mirror system directs light to an instruments room;
+           very long focal length
+         * Schmidt: spheroidal primary mirror minimizing coma;
+           correcting lens to remove spherical aberrations;
+                provides wide field of view (degrees vs arcminutes) with low distortion
+* Mounts:
+  * Equatorial: polar axis, easy to adjust, hard to build for massive telecopes
+  * Altitude-azimuth: easy to build, generally needs computer adjustments
+* Adaptive optics: small deformable mirror with many piezoelectric actuators counteract atmospheric distortions, constantly calibrated via a guide star
+* Charge-coupled device (CCD) detects ~100% of incident photons with a linear response across wide wavelength and intensity (dynamic) ranges

+### Radio telescopes

+* Strength measured is spectral flux density: S(ν)
+* Typical radio source has S ≈ 1 jansky (Jy) = 10⁻²⁶ W/(m²·Hz);
+  weak sources ≈ mJy
+* Integrate S over area and bandwidth for total power received
+* Long wavelengths require large apertures, but less manufacturing precision
+* Addition of other telescopes enables interferometry;
+  reduces side lobes and narrows main lobe of antenna sensitivity pattern
+* Interferometry determines angle of source from phase difference between antennae
+* Pointing angle: θ | sin θ = L/d,
+  L is difference in wavefront’s distances to the antennae;
+  d is baseline distance between antennae
+* Very long baseline interferometry can span multiple continents

+### IR/UV/X/γ astronomy

+* Water vapor is primary contributor to IR absorption; thus low-humidity mountain peaks, balloons and aircraft observatories are used
+* IR observation also requires very cold telescopes and detectors
+* Glass is opaque to UV; UV telescopes need very precise reflecting surfaces
+* X-ray and gamma-ray photons penetrate traditional mirrors;
+  instead imaged by graze-incidence (near 90° incidence) reflections, or by Bragg scattering through crystal lattice inteference

+# Part II.
+The Nature of Stars

+## 7. Binary Systems and Stellar Parameters

+## 8. Classification of Stellar Spectra